 OCE-205: Bold Science for Better Outcomes in ESLD

-Ocelot Bio’s lead asset is OCE-205, a therapeutic peptide with a differentiated mechanism of action that has potential for improving outcomes for patients with complications of ESLD.
+Ocelot Bio’s lead asset is OCE-205, a therapeutic peptide with a differentiated mechanism of action that has potential for improving outcomes for patients with complications of ESLD, including HRS-AKI and ascites.

 OCE-205’s innovation emanates from its design as a mixed agonist-antagonist peptide selective for the vasopressin 1a (V1a) receptor with no vasopressin 2 (v2) receptor activity at drug concentrations well above those used in treating ESLD.
-By virtue of its mixed V1a agonist/antagonist activity, OCE-205 treatment is designed to relieve portal hypertension while offering a capped maximal efficacy that avoids excessive vasoconstriction seen with full agonists, which often lead to ischemic and other serious adverse events such as respiratory failure.
-By eliminating V2 activity, OCE-205 treatment is designed to potentially avoid fluid retention and overload.
-Enhancing V1a receptor activity in this manner offers a proven mechanism of action for the treatment of HRS-AKI and ascites.
+By virtue of its mixed V1a agonist/antagonist activity, OCE-205 treatment is designed to relieve portal hypertension while offering a predictable, capped maximal efficacy that avoids excessive vasoconstriction seen with full agonists, which can lead to ischemic and other serious adverse events.
+By eliminating V2 activity at therapeutic concentrations, OCE-205 is designed to limit the potential side effects of fluid retention and overload.